 Bay of Plenty Regional Council commissioned Wildland Consultants Ltd to undertake monthly bird surveys at Lake Rotoiti and to report on these results to meet the requirements of these resource consent conditions.
-This report presents a summary of findings from monthly bird counts at the Lake Rotoiti site, from June 2011 to May 2012.
+It should be noted that the Regional Council has now extended this monitoring beyond the five-year period required by the consent conditions.
+This report presents a summary of findings from monthly bird counts at the Lake Rotoiti site, from June 2012 to May 2013.